 An ongoing programme of refurbishment ensures our laboratories remain state-of-the-art as we expand our research.

-Where appropriate we share specialist facilities with others in the UoW; for example our statisticians using powerful computing services elsewhere in the University for simulations or the orthopaedic surgeons using stress-testing equipment housed in the engineering department.
+Where appropriate we share specialist facilities with others at Warwick; for example our statisticians using powerful computing services elsewhere in the University for simulations or the orthopaedic surgeons using stress-testing equipment housed in the engineering department.

 Gibbet Hill Campus

-Facilities based at Gibbet Hill include our newly built Mechanochemical Cell Biology Building, the Warwick Clinical Trials Unit as well as a range of laboratories adjacent to the School of Life Sciences, which allows for easy collaboration between the two schools.
+Facilities based at Gibbet Hill include our Mechanochemical Cell Biology Building, the Warwick Clinical Trials Unit and a range of laboratories adjacent to the School of Life Sciences, which allows for easy collaboration between the two schools.
 In 2021 we will be opening a new state-of-the-art Interdisciplinary Biomedical Research Building, bringing together up to 300 biomedical researchers from across the School of Life Sciences and Warwick Medical School to fight human diseases.

 Clinical Sciences Research Laboratory (at University Hospitals Coventry and Warwickshire)

 Facilities at CSRL include well-equipped patient research interface suites for clinical research, as well as the Human Metabolism Research Unit (HMRU) and the Warwickshire Institute for the Study of Diabetes, Endocrinology and Metabolism (WISDEM).
 The laboratories at CSRL/UHCW were awarded NIHR experimental medicine status in 2010.
 A recently installed PET-CT and three MRI scanners are also available for clinical research.